SamuelNoesslboeck/Bugsy/documentation/project_log.md

 - The connector cable for the core fits through the slot, but just barely!
 So the next version should move the core a little bit more towards the center
 - For the larger next iteration should include a proper slot/connection for the raspberry pi
 - Also, a sensor rig should be integrated, so ensure proper placement of all the sensors

+## Improvements to electronics (2025/02/21)

+- Adding a PCA9685 servo driver module for a better distribution of 5V power
+- The module will be supplied with the voltage of the DC-DC-converter